albarqounilab/MRIQT/README.md

 This study was performed in line with the principles of the Declaration of Helsinki.
 Approval was granted by the Ethics Committee of UniBonn (Ethics Nr.
 167/22).

 ## License
-The source code is licensed under GPL-3.0.
-The pretrained models and figures are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+[CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).